Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Results

-These wavefront errors are directly reflected in image reconstruction quality in Fig.~\ref{fig:numerical}c.
+These wavefront errors are directly reflected in image reconstruction quality in~\cref{fig:numerical}c.
 Conventional DAS, which assumes a uniform SOS of 1510.0 m/s, not only suffers from doubling artifacts (see insets) due to the ignorance of higher order terms but also causes the image to shrink (see vertical shift of the circle and boundary in green box).
-This shrinking is caused by the missing first order term in the wavefront, which leads to off-center PSFs that shift the image patches toward the center of the tissue.
-Note also that for real samples this uniform SOS value is tuned by generating many reconstructions and requiring the user to select the best image, which significantly increases the reconstruction time in practice.
-Dual-SOS DAS assumes a body SOS of 1561.0 m/s (also hand-tuned with search time not included in reported reconstruction time) and is able to fix the shrinking problem but artifacts still remain.
+This shrinking is caused by the missing first-order term in the wavefront, which leads to off-center PSFs that shift the image patches toward the center of the tissue.
+Note also that for real samples this uniform SOS value is tuned by generating many reconstructions and requiring the user to select the best image, significantly increasing the reconstruction time in practice.
+Dual-SOS DAS assumes a body SOS of 1561.0 m/s (also hand-tuned with search time not included in reported time) and is able to fix the shrinking problem but artifacts remain.
 The image reconstructed by APACT is also shrunk (see green box and the image quality metrics) due to ignorance of the first-order term.
-APACT oversmooths the SOS and loses key features in the SOS, e.g., the orange liver-like region and the hole in the upper right, and is also slow and expensive due to the exhaustive search for wavefronts.
+APACT oversmooths the SOS and loses key features in the SOS, e.g., the orange liver-like region and the hole in the upper right, and is also slow and expensive due to the exhaustive search for wavefronts coefficients.
 Our method reconstructs a more accurate SOS, corresponding to a significant improvement in image quality over traditional methods.
 Image patches show fewer aberrations than all previous methods, reflected in high PSNR and SSIM scores.
-Our reconstruction takes only 1.1 minutes, compared to 37 minutes for APACT.
-We also show the image reconstructed by multi-channel deconvolution using the ground truth SOS as an upper limit baseline for image quality and speed of USCT-enhanced reconstruction.
+Our method with NF takes only 40 seconds, compared to 23 minutes for APACT.
+Our method with PG produces decent IP images in similar compute time but suffers from stripe-like SOS artifacts that originate from the path-integral nature of the wavefront calculation (see~\cref{eq:wf}) in the straight acoustic ray model.
+We also show the image reconstructed by multi-channel deconvolution using the ground truth SOS (SOS oracle) as an upper limit baseline for image quality and speed of USCT-enhanced reconstruction.
+See~\cref{tab:results} for quantitative evaluation of all the methods, averaged over five numerical phantoms.
+Supplementary videos show the convergence of the IP image and SOS for each experiment.